sunbeams001/KanColleViewer/README.md

 --
 **--This is the horizontal branch for those on computers not vertically endowed.
 Max width must be under 1440px**

-A browser utility that makes it easy to play Kantai Collection.
+KCV is a browser utility that makes it easy to play Kantai Collection.
 This is the translation project of the original [KanColleViewer](http://grabacr.net/kancolleviewer)

 ##### Main Contributors